JGCRI/gcam-doc/index.md

 , water, agriculture and land use, economy, and climate.
 GCAM has been under development for over 30 years.
-Work began in 1980 on the Edmonds-Reilly, and subsequently Edmonds-Reilly-Barnes (ERB), model (Edmonds and Reilly, 1982a,b,c, 1983a,b,c).
-The model was renamed MiniCAM in the mid-1990s and GCAM in the mid-2000s.
+Work began in 1980 on the Edmonds-Reilly, and subsequently Edmonds-Reilly-Barnes (ERB), model (Edmonds and Reilly 1982, 1983a,b, 1985).
+The model was renamed MiniCAM in the mid-1990s and GCAM in the mid-2000s, around which time the model was also re-written in an object-oriented C++ framework (Kim et al. 2006).
 The first coupling to a carbon cycle model was published in Edmonds, et al. (1984).
-The first use of GCAM (MiniCAM at the time) in conjunction with a Monte Carlo uncertainty analysis was published in Reilly, Edmonds, Gardner and Brenkert (1987).
+The first use of GCAM (MiniCAM at the time) in conjunction with a Monte Carlo uncertainty analysis was published in Reilly et al. (1987).

 Throughout its lifetime GCAM has evolved to address an expanding set of science and assessment questions.
 The original question to which the model was applied was the